deadbushmc/BVP-Core/README.md

 This Is A Fully Featured PvP Core Plugin For Pmmp/PocketMine-MP

+# Speciality

+Almost 90% of the things in the plugin are customizable

+Multiple Spawn upto 5 to prevent spawn camp

 # Note

 It's in beta and development phase and will keep updating